luis-casarrubios-elez/TFM/README.md

 $`onos-netcfg localhost ~/onos/icn-app/icn-config.json`

 From this moment on, all the http traffic coming from the clients will be redirected to the Proxy server automatically.

+If you want to deactivate the app, I recommend to execute this command to reset the netconfig to avoid undesired flow rules installed in the SDN switches:

+$`onos-netcfg localhost ~/onos/icn-app/icn-reset.json`